 Australian large caps stocks (2.8%) outperformed the broader market, while mid-caps (-0.6%) and small caps (-1.3%) lagged.
 Telecommunications (7.1%) was the best performing sector, as Telstra announced it was progressing plans to cut costs.
 Financials (2.6%) also bounced back following the Coalition’s win.
 The Consumer Staples (-4.2%) and IT sectors (-3.1%) underperformed over May.
 The Energy sector (-3.8%) also lagged on the back of a further slide in the oil price.

-The Australian dollar depreciated against most major trading partners during the month, falling against the USD (-2.4%), the Yen (-4.0%) and the Euro (-1.0%).
+The Australian Dollar (AUD) depreciated against most major trading partners over the month, falling against the USD (-1.6%), the Yen (-4.0%) and the Euro (-1.0%).
 Brexit concerns – UK Prime Minister Theresa May announced her resignation as Brexit talks concluded without agreement – saw the AUD appreciate against the Pound (1.8%).

 Bond yields fell across most developed nations on increased concern around the outlook for economic growth.
 The Australian 10-year yield ended the month at 1.5%.
 The US 10-year yield fell to 2.1%, the UK 10-year yield declined to 0.9%, and the Euro 10-year yield fell back into negative territory to end the month at -0.2%.

 Past performance is not an indication of future performance.